Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 Does homeowners insurance cover HVAC breakdown?

-No — standard home insurance will not pay to repair or replace an HVAC system that breaks down from mechanical failure, age, or lack of maintenance.
+No, standard home insurance will not pay to repair or replace an HVAC system that breaks down from mechanical failure, age, or lack of maintenance.
 However, your HVAC is covered under dwelling coverage if it's damaged by a named peril such as a lightning strike, hailstorm, fire, or a fallen tree.
-For breakdown coverage, you'll need to add an equipment breakdown endorsement to your homeowners policy, which can cover motor burnouts and electrical failures.
+With average 2026 HVAC replacement costs landing near $13,400 (and up to $28,000 for premium systems), adding an equipment breakdown endorsement to your homeowners policy is often worth the small annual premium.

 Does home insurance cover washer and dryer breakdown?